Prior-free cosmological parameter estimation of Cosmicflows-4: Results: Mock data

+where $P(Q_{\rm fit} \mid D)$ is the result of the forward model described above, and $P(\Delta)$ and $P(R)$ are the probability distributions of the correction factors.
+In practice, the uncorrected output of the forward model was redressed separately by each of the 64 $R$ or $\Delta$ corrections derived from the 64 mock universes, so as to sample the uncertainty in the correction arising from cosmic variance.
+The final results consist thus of 64 corrected profiles, on which the median and quantiles were computed.
+We note that this method might overestimate the uncertainty.

-As shown in \cref{fig:mock-mon-corr,fig:mock-dip-corr} $R-$ and $\Delta-$ corrections behave differently depending on if the bulk flow or the in-flow is examined: the $\Delta$ corrections are well suited to the infall measurements, while the $R$ correction works ideally for the bulk flow correction.
+As shown in \cref{fig:mock-mon-corr,fig:mock-dip-corr}, the $R$ and $\Delta$ corrections behave differently depending on whether the bulk flow or the radial flow is examined: the $\Delta$ correction is better suited to radial measurements, while the $R$ correction works ideally for the bulk flow.
+We highlight that the correction on the bulk flow was performed on the components, not on the amplitude.